 Seasonal influenza vaccination

-- Antibodies to one type or subtype of influenza do not necessarily protect against other influenza virus types or subtypes (so called cross protection).
-Equally, cross-immunity following infection or vaccination against an influenza strain does not protect completely against subsequent variants of the same type or subtype.
+Antibodies to one type or sub-type of influenza do not necessarily protect against other influenza virus types or subtypes (so called cross-protection).
+Similarly, cross-immunity following infection or vaccination against an influenza strain does not protect completely against subsequent variants of the same type or subtype.
 Moreover, immunity from vaccination wanes over time so annual vaccination is necessary for the vaccine to protect against influenza.

-- Injected inactivated influenza vaccines are most commonly used throughout the world.
+Injected inactivated influenza vaccines are the most common type of vaccine throughout the world.
 In 2011, a live attenuated influenza vaccine was also approved in the EU for children and adolescents.

-- In 2003 The World Health Assembly, which includes all EU/EEA countries, lent its support to targets for vaccination uptake in the elderly of 50% by 2006 and 75% by 2010.
-Moreover, an EU target was set by the Health Council of all Health Ministers of 75% vaccination coverage by 2014/15 in the older age groups, and if possible extended to people with chronic conditions.
+In 2003, the World Health Assembly, which includes all EU/EEA countries, recommended targeting 50% of the elderly for vaccination uptake by 2006 and 75% by 2010.
+Moreover, an EU target was set by the Council of all EU ministers of health of achieving 75% vaccination coverage by 2014−15 in the older age groups, and if possible extending this to people with chronic conditions.

-- Influenza risk groups are people who are more likely than others develop complications should they be infected.
-WHO recommends seasonal influenza vaccination for the following risk groups: pregnant women, children aged 6-59 months, the elderly, and individuals with chronic medical conditions.
+Influenza risk groups are those who would be more likely to develop complications should they become infected.
+WHO recommends seasonal influenza vaccination for the following risk groups: pregnant women, children aged 6−59 months, the elderly, and individuals with chronic medical conditions.
 WHO also recommends vaccination of healthcare workers.
-Influenza vaccine is not licensed for children less than 6 months old.
+Influenza vaccine is not licenced for children aged under six months.

-- Post-exposure prophylaxis with influenza antivirals, for example for an at-risk unvaccinated person, is dependent on timely prescription given that the incubation period is 1-4 days.
-It is usually not prescribed for more than 10 days.
+Post-exposure prophylaxis with influenza antivirals (e.g. for an at-risk unvaccinated person) is dependent on timely prescription, given that the incubation period is 1−4 days.
+Antivirals are usually not prescribed for more than 10 days.

-- Prescription of prophylaxis depends on several factors e.g. individual factors, type of exposure, and risk associated with the exposure.
+Prescription of prophylaxis depends on several factors, such as the type of patient, type of exposure, and risk associated with the exposure.

-Cowling B, Chan K-H, Fang VJ, Cheun CYK, Fung ROP, Wai W. et al. Facemasks and hand hygiene to prevent influenza transmission in households: a cluster randomized trial Annals of Internal medicine 2009; 151: 437-446.
+Cowling B, Chan K-H, Fang VJ, Cheun CYK, Fung ROP, Wai W. et al. Face masks and hand hygiene to prevent influenza transmission in househols: a cluster randomized trial.
+Annals of Internal Medicine; 151: 437-446.